 What We Do in the Shadows (FX)

-Prediction: Again, we’re going to have to give it to Schitt’s Creek.
-The series depicts a ridiculously simple concept: An obscenely wealthy family goes from riches to rags after losing all their money, and is forced to move to a small town they once bought as a joke because it’s the only asset they still own.
+Winner: Schitt’s Creek depicts a ridiculously simple concept: An obscenely wealthy family goes from riches to rags after losing all their money, and is forced to move to a small town they once bought as a joke because it’s the only asset they still own.
 The story is original and refreshing, the acting and writing superb, the portrayals of members of the LGBTQ community praiseworthy, the reception overwhelmingly positive, and the underlying message about family and focusing on what’s important in life is something we can all get behind.

-A few other notable awards categories (winner predictions highlighted):
+A few other notable awards categories (winners highlighted):

 Outstanding Supporting Actor in a Limited Series or Movie